domgaulton/catch-of-the-day-wes-bos/readme.md

 * See notes on addFish method in App.js
 * Pass function created in App.js down via props to Inventory then to AddFishForm (but now as a prop)
 * Now the addFish() method is avaliable in the addFishForm, we can call it `this.props.addFish(fish);`

+### Lesson 14
+* Load sample fish with method on App.js and passed with props to inventory